f4exb/picc1101/README.md

 </code></pre>

 # AX.25/KISS operation
-## Mitigate spurioius packet retransmissions
-In the latest versions an effort has been made to try to mitigate unnecessary packet retransmissions.
-These are generally caused by fragmenting packet chains too early.
-In return the ACK from the other end is received too early and synchronization is broken.
-Because of its robust handshake mechanism TCP/IP eventually recovers but some time is wasted.

-To mitigate this effect when a packet is received on the serial link if another packet is received before some delay expires it is concatenated to the previous packet(s).
-The packets are sent over the air after this delay or if a radio packet has been received.
-This delay is called the TNC serial window.

-The same mechanism exists on the radio side to possibly concatenate radio packets before they are sent on the serial line.
-The corresponding delay is called the TNC radio window.

-These delays can be entered on the command line with the following long options with arguments in microseconds:
-  - `--tnc-serial-window`: defaults to 40ms.
-60ms has given good results too.
-  - `--tnc-radio-window`: defaults to 0 that is no delay.
-However allowing for a 300ms delay on a 9600 Baud 2-FSK transmission of fixed length blocks of 250 bytes gives a better result.
-Effectively it takes 208 ms to transmit the block at 9600 Baud in 2-FSK.

 ## Set up the AX.25/KISS environment
 ### Kernel modules
 You will need to activate the proper options in the `make menuconfig` of your kernel compilation in order to get the `ax25` and `mkiss` modules.
 It comes by default in most pre-compiled kernels.